Sharatmaharjan/Notes/CSIT/4th Sem/OS/Unit 5: File Management.md

 ### 5.4.
 Free Space Management

 Managing free disk blocks is essential for allocating space to new files and reclaiming space from deleted files.
+Modern OS and file systems primarily use Bitmaps + Extents.

 #### 5.4.1.
-Bitmaps (Bit Vector)
+Bitmaps (Bit Vector) [ Widely Used Today]

 * **Explanation:** A bitmap (or bit vector) is a bit array where each bit corresponds to a disk block.
 A bit value of `1` typically indicates that the block is allocated (in use), and `0` indicates that it is free.
 * **Advantages:**